-This health and safety plan prescribes the work-place procedures which will be followed during the soil, groundwater assessment and removal of an underground fuel storage tank of the site located at 5944 San Pablo Avenue, Oakland, California.
+This health and safety plan prescribes the work-place procedures which be followed during the soil and groundwater assessment of the site located at 21305 MISSION BLVD, HAYWARD, CALIFORNIA.
+California.
 The provisions of this plan are mandatory for all V.C.I. personnel and subcontractors assigned to this project.
 All authorized visitors to the site will be required to abide by the procedures.
 The requirements in this plan may change due to changes in the work conditions, however, no changes will be made without prior written approval of the Health and Safety Consultant and the Project Manager.